dmikhailenko-hash/claude-mcp-plugin/README.md

 2. **Restart Claude Code** to activate the plugin

-3. **Start Using** - The Trade Revolution MCP tools will now be available in Claude Code
+3. **Start Using** - The MCP tools will now be available in Claude Code

 ## Available Tools